We're glad you're here

 Rachel specializes in working with couples on strengthening communication and becoming more connected with one another.
 She also works with children, teens and adults on anxiety and stress management, and with grief and loss processing.

 Rebecca specializes in using mindfulness techniques, positive psychology and expressive art with children, teens and adults.
 She provides a safe space for clients to develop new tools to grow, heal and realign with the things in life that bring happiness, health, and fulfillment.
-Rebecca is also trained to provide play therapy for children.
+Rebecca is also trained in play therapy and in grief and loss counseling.

-Jennifer works with teens, adults and couples who are struggling with anxiety, depression, and relationship issues.
-She enjoys working with veterans too.
-Jennifer utilizes cognitive-behavioral techniques, Gottman couple's counseling techniques, & trauma-informed practices, including EMDR.
+Carolyn works with teens, adults and couples who are struggling with anxiety, depression, and relationship issues.
+She works with an attachment-based lens and is trained in mindfulness-based counseling, Gottman couple's counseling techniques, & trauma-informed practices,

 Get Relief Now